Auckland DHB Endocrinology Service

 Procedures / Treatments

 Osteoporosis is a progressive aging disorder that weakens bones.
 Osteoporosis itself is not painful but it makes bones more fracture-prone.
-Women are more likely than men to suffer from osteoporosis.
-Tests Osteoporosis can be diagnosed by measuring bone mineral density (BMD).
-This test involves taking x-rays of the bones in… More
+Women are more likely than men to suffer from osteoporosis. … More

 The thyroid is a gland that sits in the front of the neck.
 It is responsible for producing a hormone called thyroxine.
 Thyroxine has an important role in the body as it affects many organs including the heart, muscles and bones.
 Diseases that affect the thyroid can make it either… More